Itisben/Parallel-OM/README.md

 # Executing with Script
 1. To test the parallel running time by varying the number of workers, the experiments can run with the script `~/experiments/OM-Test.sh`.
 2. To test the scalability by varying the size of the ordered list, the experiments can run with the script `~/experiments/OM-Test-2.sh`.
+3. We can generate figures by running Python code in jupyter-lab files in `~/experiment/convert/`.